-But, before visions of the Atkins, South Beach, and Keto Diets start swimming through your head, let us assure you – our basic health tips for how to eat healthy are a lot more fun and less regimented than the majority of fad diets that exist today!
-Check out these easy and budget-friendly tips to eat healthy:
+But, before visions of fad diets like Atkins, South Beach, and Keto Diets start swimming through your head, read up on these basic health tips for how to eat healthy.

 Substitute your morning coffee for a piece of fruit.
 Did you know that apples are more effective than coffee at waking you up in the morning?
 And bananas, which have approximately 30 percent of your daily recommended intake of Vitamin B6, can help improve your mood?
 (Vitamin B6 helps the brain produce a chemical called serotonin, which is considered a mood stabilizer.)

 Stop buying junk food.
 We know cutting certain foods out of your diet is much easier said than done, especially considering how much easier (and cheaper) it is to toss a TV dinner in the microwave than to prepare a home-cooked meal.
 But the convenience of processed foods is part of what makes them so unhealthy, as these foods contain artificial preservatives that compromise heart health—some are even carcinogenic!